jsonzilla/UTL/docs/module_profiler.md

 #include "UTL/profiler.hpp"                             // will now use 'rdtsc' for timestamps
 ```

-This is exceedingly helpful when benchmarking code on a hot path.
+This is exceedingly helpful when profiling code on a hot path.
 Below are a few [benchmarks](https://github.com/DmitriBogdanov/UTL/tree/master/benchmarks/benchmark_profiler.cpp) showcasing the difference on particular hardware:

 ```
 ======= USING std::chrono ========